Where to Ski Around the World in Summer

 Hintertux, Austria

-The Hintertux is one of the few remaining glaciers that’s open for skiing 365 days a year, clearly making it one of the longest seasons in the world.
-Hintertux Glacier has up to 20 km (nearly 12.5 miles) of slopes open for summer skiing, with runs accessible via 10 lifts, including the Glacier Bus 3, which is capable of transporting 3,000 skiers per hour.
-The Hintertux offers a good range of runs for all levels of skiers are riders, but is famous for its steep, challenging terrain.
-Freestyle fans have their choice from five lines—Pro Line, Medium Line, Easy Line, 2 Jib Lines—at Betterpark Hintertux.
-Betterpark is open from April to the beginning of June, during the spring, and then open again from mid-September.
+The Hintertux is one of the few remaining glaciers open for skiing 365 days a year.
+Hintertux Glacier has up to 20 km (nearly 12.5 miles) of slopes open for summer skiing, with runs accessible via 10 lifts, including the Glacier Bus 3, which can transport 3,000 skiers per hour.
+The Hintertux offers a good range of runs for all levels of skiers and riders, but is famous for its steep, challenging terrain.
+Freestyle fans have their choice from five lines — Pro Line, Medium Line, Easy Line, and 2 Jib Lines — at Betterpark Hintertux.
+Betterpark is open from April to the beginning of June and during the spring, and then it opens again from mid-September.

 » Check out summer lodging options at Hintertux.